Gregor Fisher

 Gregor Fisher (born 22 December 1953) is a Scottish comedian and actor.
-He is best known for his portrayal of the title character in the comedy series Rab C. Nesbitt, a role he has played since the show's first episode in 1988.
+He is best known for his portrayal of the title character in the comedy series Rab C. Nesbitt (1988–2014), a role he had played since the show's first episode.
 He has also had roles in films such as Without a Clue (1988), Love Actually (2003), The Merchant of Venice (2004) and Whisky Galore!
 (2016).
+In 2024, Fisher was cast as Ken Pritchard in the BBC Scotland sitcom Only Child (2024–present).

 Early life

 Fisher was born in Menstrie, Clackmannanshire, and following the death of his mother was brought up in Edinburgh, Langholm, and Neilston and attended Barrhead High School.
 He attended the Royal Scottish Academy of Music and Drama in Glasgow.

 Career

 Early work

 Fisher worked with Scottish comedian Rikki Fulton on his hit sketch series Scotch and Wry (whose broadcast was mainly restricted to BBC One Scotland).
 Another Scottish comedian he worked with was Hector Nicol, in the BBC drama Just a Boys' Game (1979).
 Later, he appeared in Michael Radford's 1984 film Nineteen Eighty-Four as Winston Smith's neighbour Parsons.
 In 1988, he had a leading role in Silent Mouse, a dramatised television documentary telling the story of the creation of the Christmas carol Silent Night.
 In the same year he had a cameo (as a Victorian policeman) in the Michael Caine/Ben Kingsley vehicle, Without a Clue.